Why are kidneys important for bone health?

 - Lower phosphorus diet

 Eating a lower phosphorus diet helps to keep your blood phosphorus in the right range.
+Speak with your kidney dietitian on ways to limit dietary phosphorus intake.

 - Phosphate binders